aspose-pdf/Aspose.PDF-API-References-Tutorials/content/dutch/net/programming-with-document/setdefaultfont/_index.md

 ## Stap 3: Stel het standaardlettertype in

- Vervolgens stellen we het standaardlettertype voor het PDF-document in met behulp van de`PdfSaveOptions` klas.
-In dit voorbeeld stellen we het standaardlettertype in op ‘Arial’.
+ Vervolgens stellen we het standaardlettertype voor het PDF-document in met behulp van`PdfSaveOptions`klasse.
+In dit voorbeeld stellen we het standaardlettertype in op "Arial".

 ```csharp
 PdfSaveOptions pdfSaveOptions = new PdfSaveOptions();